 Osteoporosis is a global health issue that affects millions of individuals around the world, with fragility and fracture resulting from reduced bone mass or increased micro-architectural deterioration of the bone tissue (1).
 Nutritional intake has long been considered to have an important role in bone mineral density (BMD) and maintenance through various mechanisms, including alterations in the endocrine system or in bone metabolism and structure (2,3).
 Traditionally, individual foods or nutrients were singled out and most research has focused on the roles of certain vitamins or minerals.
 This approach with single nutrients or foods, while valuable, is problematic due to its inherent reductionist nature and lack of dietary context (4,5).

 Dietary patterns would provide a more complete perspective to health and disease, as these patterns would more closely mirror what occurs in the real world where individuals eat meals of combined foods and nutrients.
-The combined effects of multiple nutrients utilized in a dietary patterns analysis may be more powerful in detecting effects, as the effect of a single nutrient may be too small and the resulting recommendations too difficult to follow (6).
+The combinationof multiple nutrients utilized in a dietary patterns analysis may be more powerful in detecting effects, as the influence of a single nutrient may be too small, and the resulting recommendations too difficult to follow (6).
 Examining dietary patterns could have a greater public health importance, as evaluating the overall combinations of food intake would be more practical and easily translatable to the public and has been advocated by the United States Dietary Guidelines Advisory Committee (7).

 The relationship between dietary patterns and bone health has been previously explored through data reduction methods such as dietary indices like the Mediterranean diet (8), factor and principal component analysis (PCA) (9,10), reduced rank regression (RRR) (11), and cluster analysis (12).
 However, though data-reduction methods such as PCA and RRR are more commonly used, they may not be ideal in selecting dietary patterns in relation to disease because of how they reduce dietary data.
 PCA derives a set of uncorrelated factors (dietary patterns) characterized by the different foods through explanation of variation in the food intake with no consideration for the outcome measure (4).
-RRR is similar to PCA in deriving uncorrelated factors, but has a different goal; dietary patterns are derived to account for the variation not in food intake, but in a set of response variables which are nutrients or biomarkers thought to be important to the health or disease outcome (RRR) (13).
+RRR is similar to PCA in deriving uncorrelated factors, but has a different goal: dietary patterns are derived to account for the variation not in food intake, but in a set of response variables which are nutrients or biomarkers thought to be important to the health or disease outcome (RRR) (13).

 Partial Least Squares (PLS) is a mix between PCA and RRR, where extracted dietary patterns accounts for variation in both dietary intake and the intermediary response variables related to disease risk (13).
-Dietary patterns derived by maximizing the variance in both food groups (the “predictors”) and the outcome-related nutrients and biomarkers (known as “response variables”) may be more suitable as it would allow for directed data reduction of food groups through specific nutrients or biomarkers of interest.
+Dietary patterns derived by maximizing the variance in both food groups (the “predictors”) and the outcome-related nutrients or biomarkers (known as “response variables”) may be more suitable as it would allow for directed data reduction of food groups through specific nutrients or biomarkers of interest.
 Common in bioinformatics and chemometrics research, PLS has not been widely utilized in epidemiology, and not in relation with bone health.
 It is hypothesized to be a more useful method of deriving dietary patterns because it considers the potential biochemical pathways by which the dietary patterns may influence health (14).

 Our objective was to identify dietary patterns through the novel use of partial least-squares analysis using nutrients hypothesized to influence bone health as the intermediary response variables.
 We then assessed and evaluated the relationship between these derived dietary patterns and BMD in a population of women in northeast Scotland.